I Want to Bid, What Do I Do?

 Contracts

-For higher value contracts (regulated procurements of £50,000 or more excluding VAT for goods and services) procurement officers will publish Contract Notices on PCS which give information about the planned tendering process.
+For higher value contracts (regulated procurements of £50,000 or more excluding VAT for goods and services) buyers will publish Contract Notices on PCS which give information about the planned tendering process.
 Registered PCS suppliers will receive emails when Contract Notices matching the commodity codes (known as CPV codes) in their profile are advertised.

 Through PCS you can then:

 • download the Contract Notice and other procurement documents.
-For example, the invitation to tender;
+For example, the invitation to tender

-• register your interest in the opportunity;
+• register your interest in the opportunity

 More information on the tendering process is covered in the Tenders section of the Supplier Journey.